Doctor0Evil/World-of-Darkwood/README.md

     }}
 ```

-Tilesets are then hooked into `VisionConeSystem` for FOV rules and into hazard controllers per biome.[3][4]
+Tilesets are then hooked into `VisionConeSystem` for FOV rules and into hazard controllers per biome.

 ### Creatures